gnol333/deploy-automation/README.md

 ---

-**Note**: This tool is designed for development and staging environments.
-For production use, consider additional security measures and testing.
+**Note**: This tool is designed for **development teams in controlled environments**.
+For production internet-facing deployments, consider additional security measures including access controls, audit logging, and proper secrets management.